jwfoley/bioanalyzeR/README.md

 Combine multiple `electrophoresis` objects into one.

 ## Summing data

-### `integrate.rawdata`
-Computes the sum of some variable under the electrophoresis curve between specified boundaries, or within an annotated peak, or in the intersection of both.

 ### `integrate.peaks`
 Computes the sum of some variable in each peak in the peak table.